 A note on the confidence intervals: the CIs above are for the group mean CATE, not for individual machines.
 The SE of the mean shrinks with \(\sqrt{n}\), so group-level CIs can be tight even when individual CATEs vary.
 The CATE histogram above shows the individual-level spread, which is considerably wider.

-Targeting: the value of knowing who to treat
+Targeting: the value of knowing where to intervene

-The factory manager has a fixed budget for interventions (extra maintenance windows, operator support, or shift reassignment).
-The question isn't just "should we do something?" --- the ATE already told us yes.
-The more interesting question is: given a limited budget, which machines should we treat first?
+The factory manager has a fixed budget for interventions on First Shift machines: extra maintenance windows, operator support, or shift reassignment.
+The ATE already told us First Shift is riskier.
+The more interesting question is: given a limited budget, which First Shift machines should we prioritise?

-The CATE lets us rank machines by expected benefit.
-Even if the budget allows treating everyone, the order matters: CATE-ranked allocation front-loads the highest-risk machines and captures most of the value early.
+The CATE answers this directly.
+A machine with a high CATE has a large shift-related excess risk --- it benefits most from being reassigned to Second Shift or receiving additional First Shift support.
+Even if the budget allows intervening on every First Shift machine, the order matters: CATE-ranked allocation front-loads the highest-risk machines and captures most of the value early.
 We compare three strategies:

-- CATE-ranked: treat machines in order of decreasing CATE
+- CATE-ranked: intervene on First Shift machines in order of decreasing CATE (highest shift-related risk first)

-- Random: treat the same number of machines but chosen at random
+- Random: intervene on the same number of machines but chosen at random

 - Do nothing: the baseline